magic0whi/hexo-blog/source/_posts/zh-cn/learn/english-grammar.md

 spatial: towards, in, on, under, against, near.
 temporal: after, during.
-sematic roles: of, for, without, than, via.
+sematic roles: of, for, without, than, via, per.

 ### 副词 Adverb